Data-driven balanced truncation for second-order systems with generalized proportional damping: Numerical Results

 \subsection{Plate with tuned vibration absorbers}

-As a second example, we consider the model of the vibrational response of a strutted plate from~\cite[Sec.~4.2]{AumW23}, with the matrices available at~\cite{supAumW22a}.
+As a second example, we consider the model of the vibrational response of a strutted plate from~\cite[Sec.~4.2]{AumW23}.
 We refer the reader to~\cite[Sec.~4.2]{AumW23} for the material parameters and model details.
 The model is a second-order system~\cref{eqn:soSys} with $n = 209\,100$ states, $m = 1$ input and $p = 1$ position output, and it uses the structural (hysteretic) damping formulation with $g(s) = (\i \eta) / s$ for $\eta = 10^{-3}$.
 The tuned vibration absorbers (TVAs) connected to the plate reduce the vibrational response in the frequency region about $48$\,Hz.

-In this example, we only employ the data-driven methods \soQuadbt{}, \soLoewner{} and \foQuadbt{} due to the lack of available matrix equation solvers for the complex-valued coefficient matrices.
+In this example, we only employ the data-driven methods \soQuadbt{}, \soLoewner{} and \foQuadbt{} and omit the intrusive model reduction counterparts due to the lack of available solvers for the algebraic Lyapunov equations with complex-valued coefficient matrices.
 Furthermore, we do not employ the realification process here because the underlying hysteretic damping leads to the full-order model being complex valued.
 For generating the data, we choose $N = 250$ left and right quadrature nodes that are interwoven linearly spaced points in the interval $-2 \pi \i[0, 250] \cup 2 \pi \i[0, 250]$ and symmetrically distributed according to~\cref{eqn:symmNodes}.
 We use the aforementioned methods to compute reduced-order models of dimension $r = 75$.
 The resulting frequency responses and pointwise relative errors are plotted in \Cref{fig:plateNumerics}.
 Similar to the previous example, the structure-preserving approaches \soQuadbt{} and \soLoewner{} outperform the unstructured approach \foQuadbt{} for most frequencies by about five orders of magnitude.
 The relative error measures reported in \Cref{tab:PlateRelErrors} also support this claim.
-We observe that all three reduced models struggle to produce a good approximation in the region around 48\,Hz, which is due to the TVAs that heavily damp the frequency response about that region.
+We observe that all three reduced models struggle to produce a good approximation in the region around $48$\,Hz, which is due to the TVAs that heavily damp the frequency response about that region.